Putting your performance into perspective

 *Source Edward Jones

 Image 1 shows John's personal rate of return as he initially invests $1,000 at the beginning of a 12-month period.
 The green line depicts the dollar amounts John added to or took out of the portfolio, which remains flat, since he did not add to or withdrawal from his initial $1,000 investment.
 The upward-trending blue line illustrates how the value of John's investment grew over time.
-Because John made no additional investments or withdrawals besides his initial $1,000 investment, his personal rate of return is identical to the dollar percentage, 10%.
+Because John made no additional investments or withdrawals besides his initial $1,000 investment, his personal rate of return is identical to a simple percentage, dividing the $100 gain by the $1,000 initial investment (10%).

 What time frame is used to calculate your personal rate of return?